 Q: If I live in Brooklyn, can I be at a site in Brooklyn?

 A: We assign decoys to locations based on where unsheltered homeless people have been found on previous counts throughout all five boroughs, including inside subways.
 We cannot guarantee where you will be located.
 Sites are assigned on a first come, first serve basis.

 Q: I want to do the count, but I don’t have anyone to do it with.
 Will I be assigned a partner?

 A: Yes.
 All decoys are deployed with a partner.
 If you come alone, we will arrange a partner for you.
 If you come with someone, you can partner together.
 Decoys are deployed in teams of 2 only.
 If there is a third person in your group, the third person will be placed with another individual.

-A: This depends on your location and the HOPE Counters.
-Decoys must be at their designated location by midnight and stay until 4:00 a.m. or until both are counted.
+A: This depends on your location and the HOPE enumerators.
+Decoys must be at their designated location by midnight and stay until 4:00 a.m. or until both decoys are counted.
 Some decoy pairs are found within an hour and some are not found at all and need to wait until the end of the count at 4:00 a.m.
 Decoys must be prepared to sit unsheltered until that time.

 Q: What is the night of the count like?

-A: At your training, you will be assigned to a “staging area” that will serve as your home base on the night of the count.
+A: At your training, you will be assigned to a staging area that will serve as your home base on the night of the count.
 Your staging area may be in Manhattan or another borough, depending on need.
 You must arrive to your assigned staging area by 10:00 p.m.
 Everyone signs in and is assigned a captain and partner (if you don’t have one).
 It is important to bring a fully charged cell phone in order to stay in contact with your captain throughout the night.
 Everyone needs to leave the staging site with enough time to arrive at their “decoy location” before midnight.